-Monkeypox often starts with non-specific symptoms, things like fever, headaches, feeling run down, and swollen lymph nodes.
-After these symptoms the rash starts and can last for 2-3 weeks.
+Monkeypox often starts with non-specific symptoms, things like fever, headaches, fatigue or feeling run down, and swollen lymph nodes in the groin.
+Within 5 days of these symptoms starting, patients develop a rash that can last for 2-3 weeks.
 The lesions can start on multiple parts of the body and progress through different stages until eventually scabbing over.

 Though many of the pictures of monkeypox seen on the internet show the characteristic lesions, in this outbreak lesions have been presenting differently and often do not resemble those pictures.

 This includes lesions primarily or only in the genital and perianal area and sometimes occurring without fever, headaches, or any of the other systemic symptoms.
-The lesions can easily be confused with herpes or syphilis lesions, which can also occur at the same time.
+The lesions can easily be confused with herpes or syphilis lesions, which can also occur at the same time and can be extremely painful.
 This is a great reminder that you should go and see your doctor any time you have abnormal skin lesions.

 How can people avoid monkeypox?

-We are now bringing the vaccine back for people who may have been exposed to monkeypox in this outbreak, or who are close contacts of a person with monkeypox.
-The sooner an exposed individual gets the vaccine the better, but the goal is to give the vaccine within 4 days of exposure to prevent disease and between 4 and 14 days to reduce symptoms of the disease.
+We have been vaccinating people who may have been exposed to monkeypox, or who are close contacts of a person with monkeypox, with a vaccine approved for smallpox and monkeypox (the viruses are closely related).
+The sooner an exposed individual gets the vaccine the better but the goal is to give the vaccine within 4 days of exposure to prevent disease and between 4 and 14 days to reduce symptoms of the disease.
+If given more than 14 days after exposure, the vaccine can reduce symptoms though it may not be able to prevent the disease.
 This type of vaccination strategy has helped contain other outbreaks.

 How is monkeypox treated and what’s the prognosis?

-There are novel antivirals developed for smallpox that may be useful for people with monkeypox, and those might be options for some people.
+There are no medications developed specifically to treat monkeypox.
+However, there are novel antivirals for smallpox and other diseases that may be useful for people with monkeypox, and those might be options for some people.